HouzuoGuo/laitos/doc/[Web-service]-desktop-on-a-page-(virtual-machine).md

 - The local utility port number from configuration is only for internal localhost use.
 It does not have to be open on your network firewall.
 - laitos server has to have QEMU or KVM installed in order to start the desktop virtual machine.
 You may rely on [system maintenance](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-system-maintenance) to automatically install the software for you.
 - laitos server prefers to use KVM to start the desktop virtual machine as KVM offers enhanced performance.
-When KVM is not avaialble, laitos will fall back to QEMU automatically.
+When KVM is not available, laitos will fall back to QEMU automatically.
+- The desktop virtual machine works faster with a lightweight Linux distribution ISO medium.
+The well-known lightweight PuppyLinux works very well, and laitos recommends it by using it as the default ISO download URL.